 Leica Q Typ 116 versus Leica M10

 The Leica Q (Typ 116) and the Leica M10 (Typ 3656) are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and January 2017.
 The Q Typ 116 is a fixed lens compact, while the M10 is a rangefinder-style mirrorless.
 Both cameras are equipped with a full frame sensor.
 The Q Typ 116 has a resolution of 24 megapixel, whereas the M10 provides 23.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Leica M10.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the Q Typ 116 – represents the basis for the calculations across all the size and weight measures).